Table of Contents:

 A criminal can easily access thousands of public addresses, which they can screen for potential victims.
 While you can view transaction records on a private blockchain solution, you cannot find any additional information on any transaction or the amounts and addresses involved.
 Some privacy coins like Monero do not disclose wallet balances through public addresses.

-In this case, not only did the government freeze regular bank accounts, but they also went after centralized cryptocurrency exchanges like Kraken, forcing them to comply with the directives to freeze crypto assets.
+In this case, not only did the government freeze regular bank accounts, but they also went after one of the largest cryptocurrency exchanges, Kraken, forcing them to comply with the directives to freeze digital currencies.
 Privacy, of course, is impossible on centralized exchanges, as they must comply with strict KYC/AML regulations.

 The government also extended a similar request to Nunchuk's self-custodial wallet provider.
 However, their attempt was unsuccessful as self-custodial wallets encourage privacy and do not store information on users' assets or identities.